Community, Connections and Commentary:

 Perspectives on the US Elections from Bremen, Málaga, Moscow and Toulouse

 Neil van Siclen, representing Bremen, Germany

 Sarah Niebler (moderator), Dickinson College

 Given the interdependence of the world today, hearing global voices, views and perspectives is more important than ever.
 Join us and partners from our communities abroad for a discussion on the 2020 U.S. elections.
-Dickinson College collaborators from Bremen, Toulouse, Málaga and Moscow will give an in-depth analysis of the election results, bringing their insight and highlighting the impact of the elections both near and far.
+Dickinson College collaborators representing Bremen, Germany; Toulouse, France; Málaga, Spain; and Moscow, Russia will give an in-depth analysis of the election results, bringing their insight and highlighting the impact of the elections both near and far.